gohugoio/hugo/docs/content/overview/quickstart.md

 /Users/shekhargulati/bookshelf/content/post/good-to-great.md created
 ```

-The above command will create a new directory `post` inside the `content` directory and create `good-to-great.md` file inside it.
+The above command will create a new directory `post`
+inside the `bookshelf/content` directory
+and create `good-to-great.md` file inside it.

 ```bash
 $ tree -a content